oracle-quickstart/oci-fortinet/README.md

-# oci-quickstart-fortinet
+# oci-fortinet

 These are Terraform modules that deploy Fortinet on Oracle Cloud Infrastructure (OCI).
 They are developed jointly by Fortinet and Oracle.
-For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).